-The general partner of the Partnership is Maple Leaf Short Duration 2016-III Flow-Through Management Corp. (the "General Partner") and capital of \$20 cash was contributed.
+The general partner of the Partnership is Maple Leaf 2017 Flow-Through Management Corp. (the "General Partner") and capital of \$20 cash was contributed.
 The General Partner is a wholly-owned subsidiary of Maple Leaf Short Duration Holdings Ltd. which is a wholly-owned subsidiary of CADO Bancorp Ltd. CADO Bancorp Ltd. is also the sole shareholder of CADO Investment Fund Management Inc., the manager of the Partnership.
-Under the Limited Partnership Agreement between the General Partner and each of the Limited Partners (the "LPA") dated September 14, 2016, 99.99% of the net income of the Partnership, 100% of the net loss of the Partnership and 100% of any Eligible Expenditures renounced to the Partnership will be allocated pro-rata to the Limited Partners.
+Under the Limited Partnership Agreement between the General Partner and each of the Limited Partners (the "LPA") dated May 3, 2017, 99.99% of the net income of the Partnership, 100% of the net loss of the Partnership and 100% of any eligible expenditures renounced to the Partnership will be allocated pro-rata to the Limited Partners.
 The General Partner is to be allocated 0.01% of the net income of the Partnership.
-Upon dissolution, Limited Partners are entitled to the assets of the Partnership.